 These pressures created a perfect storm, forcing many retailers to make tough decisions about their futures.

-To make matters worse, the retail landscape became increasingly competitive, with heavy discounting becoming the norm rather than the exception.
-In December 2024 alone, a staggering 42% of total sales were driven exclusively by promotions, squeezing profit margins even further.
+To make matters a bit more difficult, the retail landscape became increasingly competitive, with heavy discounting becoming the norm rather than the exception.
+In December 2024 alone, 42% of total sales were driven exclusively by promotions, squeezing profit margins for SMEs.
 This relentless pressure to offer discounts not only undermines profitability but also devalues the hard work and craftsmanship that local businesses bring to their communities.

 What can SMEs and microbusinesses do in these circumstances?
 These are just a few tips: